-- 1. In Windows Explorer, right-click on the folder for which you wish to manage the list of authorized co-workers. - 2.
-Select Stormshield Data Security > Edit the automatic protection rule. - 3.
-In the Selection of peers window, add or remove users who are allowed to decrypt the content of the folder.
-Enter their name in the search field. - Click on OK.
-The folder and files that it contains can now be accessed by all the users that you have authorized. - 5.
-If you wish apply this change to all existing files and folders as well, right-click on the protected folder and select Stormshield Data Security > Advanced > Apply changes to the entire folder.
+- 1. In Windows Explorer, right-click on the folder for which you wish to manage the list of authorized co-workers. - Select Stormshield Data Security > Edit access. - 3.
+In the Select recipients window, add or remove users or groups authorized to decrypt the folder's contents.
+Enter their name in the search field. - Click on OK. - Apply the change to the entire folder if you wish.
+The folder and its contents are now accessible to all users you have authorized. - 6.
+If you later wish to apply this change to all folders and files already present beforehand, right-click on the protected folder and select Stormshield Data Security > Advanced > Apply changes to the entire folder.

-6.1.3 Disabling automatic protection on folders
+6.1.3 Disabling automatic folder protection